Why can't I reach my Amazon EMR cluster?

 Resolution

-1. Verify that the additional managed security group for service access is added.
-Verify that the rules allow the cluster manager to communicate with the cluster nodes.
-For more information, see Amazon EMR-managed security group for service access (private subnets).
+• Add a managed security group for service access.
+The security group rules must allow the cluster manager to communicate with the cluster nodes.

-As network configuration setups vary, make sure that the end-to-end connection is properly set without any black holes.
+Note: Network configuration setups vary, so make sure that you correctly set the end-to-end connection without black holes.

-1. Verify that the underlying master node is in running state and isn't terminated.
+• Verify that the underlying primary node exists and is in the running state.

-2. Check the Instance-state log of the master node to determine how resources are being used.
+• Check the instance-state log of the primary node to determine how you're using resources.

 Run the following command to check for the top CPU user: